-Convention Description Quotes and brackets Only needed when the value itself has a space in it.
-Table 5-6 shows the multiple types of quoting in case you need both a space and one of the other quote characters in a string. (vertical bar character) Has a special meaning, and cannot appear in any string. <address></address> Is a string, but it should take on the dotted decimal form of an IP address, optionally followed by a subnet mask; for example, 1.2.3.4/24.
+quotes and brackets Only needed when the value itself has a space in it.
+Table 5-6 shows the multiple types of quoting in case you need both a space and one of the other quote characters in a string. (vertical bar character) Has a special meaning, and cannot appear in any string. <address></address> An <address> is a string (that is, you can quote or bracket it if you like), but it should take on the form of an IP address, (for example, 1.2.3.4) optionally followed by a netmask (for example, /24).</address>